What Is An Integer For Kids

 Comparing Integers

 Comparing integers is an important skill.
+Take this: 5 is greater than 3.
+To give you an idea, -1 is greater than -5.
+On the flip side, when comparing negative integers, the number closer to zero is greater.
 When comparing positive integers, the larger number is always greater.
-For example, 5 is greater than 3.
-However, when comparing negative integers, the number closer to zero is greater.
-For example, -1 is greater than -5.
 On the number line, numbers to the right are always greater than numbers to the left.

 Integers vs. Other Types of Numbers